Devshayani Ekadashi 2020: Date, Tithi Time and Vrat Katha

 On this day, temples of Lord Vishnu and Lakshmi receive a lot of footfalls.
 Devotees during the Chaturmass (four months of rainy seasons) observe fast on every Ekadashi falling in those months.
 All the grains, beans, cereals, vegetables like onions and certain spices are completely avoided.

-Another significant event that takes place on this day is Pandharpur Yantra.
+Another significant event that takes place on this day is Pandharpur Yatra.
 A huge mass of people from different parts of Maharashtra visit Pandharpur to worship Vitthal, an incarnation of Lord Vishnu.

 How to celebrate Devshayani Ekadashi: What to do on this day?

 - You can observe fast on this Ekadashi.
-The Tithi time starts on July 12, Fri at 01:02 AM.
-If you decide to fast, start it at this time onwards until Parana (fast breaking) time on July 13.
-You can break your fast between 6:30 AM and 08:44 AM.
+The Tithi time starts on June 30 at 1:02 AM.
+If you decide to fast, start it at this time onwards until Parana (fast breaking) time July 2, 6:05 AM.
+You can break your fast between 6:05 AM and 8:44 AM on July 2.
 Fasting on this day helps your strengthen you emotional stability.

 - Make sure you visit a Vishnu temple every day and offer prayers.
 If a temple is not around, you can worship Him at your home in the early morning.

-- You can also perform a Vishnu Sahasranama Puja under qualified Brahmins.
+You can also perform a Vishnu Sahasranama Puja under qualified Brahmins.
 It is a highly recommended activity on this day.
+It includes the devotional Vedic hymns that glorify one thousand names of Lord Vishnu.
+These hymns are described in the 149th chapter ‘Anushasanika Parvam’ of the Great Epic Mahabharata.
+Bhishma Pitamaha teaches the Vishnu Sahasranama to King Yudhisthira, the eldest of Pancha Pandavas.
 The puja includes Vishnu- Lakshmi Abhishek and Pujan, Vishnu mantra Japa- 1100 times, Vishnu Sahasranama Strotra followed by Homa and Aarti.
+Benefits of this puja: